 Applications that use the RTP transport commonly use Session Description Protocol (SDP) [RFC4566] to describe their RTP sessions.
 The information that is used to specify the media types in an RTP session has specific mappings to the fields in an SDP description.
 This section provides these mappings for the media subtypes registered by this document.
 Note that if an application does not use SDP to describe the RTP sessions, an appropriate mapping must be defined and used to specify the media types and their parameters for the control/description protocol employed by the application.

-The mapping of the media type specification for "non-interleavedparityfec" and "interleaved-parityfec" and their parameters in SDP is as follows:
+The mapping of the media type specification for "flexfec" and its associated parameters in SDP is as follows: